Information for New Members

 Under Charities regulations, u3as are not permitted to use their funds to make donations to other charities.

 Each u3a event and each Group needs to be self financing.
 Members attending groups in homes or car-sharing as part of a group activity are requested to contribute towards the host’s/driver’s expenses if necessary.
-The amount to be paid should be agreed by the group, 40p is suggested for refreshments, with agreement of the host.
+The amount to be paid should be agreed by the group.

 Members attending groups in rented halls will be asked to contribute to the fee as well as for any refreshments.